ohmyzsh/ohmyzsh/plugins/term_tab/README.md

 # term_tab plugin

-This plugin only works for Solaris and linux.
+This plugin works on Linux, macOS and Solaris.

 term_tab - `cwd` for all open zsh sessions